Best 4 Tools to Remove Red Eye from Photos

 Alternative DIY fixes

 When everything else fails – or you simply don’t want to invest any time or money into a tool that promises to rid you of red eyes in photos – that’s when you have to get really creative.
-Here’s a few extra DIY tricks you can try in this case:
+Here are a few extra DIY tricks you can try in this case:

-• Turn your photo black & white
+- Turn your photo black & white

 If there’s no color, there’s no red-eye, simple as that!
 Converting your photos to black and white, especially close-up portraits, can also add a more dramatic, artistic or moody touch to them.
 As the saying goes – two birds, one stone.

-• Cover it up with stickers
+- Cover it up with stickers

-• Redirect attention
+- Redirect attention

-If there’s nothing you can do about red eyes, try to draw attention somewhere else on the photo.
+If there’s nothing you can do about red eyes, try to draw attention somewhere else in the photo.
 Adjust the exposure to highlight certain areas, such as the background, or other subjects that aren’t affected by red-eye in the same way.
 You can also apply a vignette effect to subtly darken the edges of the photo and "distract" viewers from what's happening in the center.

 Content writer with over 7 experience in digital marketing.
 When she's not deep in the writing zone, you'll find her on coffee dates with friends, writing poems, or taking photographs on film.
 Because all the best stories need a little caffeine, creativity, and color.